-The 2019-20 National History Day theme is "Breaking Barriers in History."
+The 2020-21 National History Day theme is "Communication in History: The Key to Understanding."

 Discover images of the front page as it appeared from early 1900 through 1984.
 Obituaries and death notices are available from 1860 to 1984, as well clippings indexed by Tribune staff from major stories and events from the 1920s through 1984.